ruipedro16/ruipedro16.github.io/_posts/spring/2025-10-18-spring-boot.md

 ```

 Instead, we can use the YAML format (see  [this](https://mageddo.com/tools/yaml-converter)
-to convert between properties and YAML format):
+to convert between properties and YAML format).
+In this case, the indentation
+must be 2 spaces:

 ```yaml
 logging: